microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge08.md

 *Sample success criteria for the IoT sample challenge:*

 To complete this challenge successfully, you should be able to:
-- Verify that the IoT device boots properly after its thingamajig is configured.
+- Verify that the Healthcare data solution foundation is deployed and configured.
+- Verify that the data connection is set up using FHIR service.
-- Verify that the thingamajig can connect to the mothership.
+- Verify that the OMOP analytics is deployed and configured
-- Demonstrate that the thingamajic will not connect to the IoTProxyShip
+- Demonostrate visualization using OMOP analytics

 ## Learning Resources